jdrosent/academic-kickstart/content/authors/admin/_index.md

 James is a Ph.D. student and National Science Graduate Research Fellow in the [Department of Electrical & Computer Engineering](https://www.ece.uw.edu/) at the University of Washington (UW).

-His research focuses on ultra-low power embedded sensing systems and novel electromagnetic applications.
-His work has contributed to [improving aviation safety at NASA](post/radx/) and the [development of neural prosthetics](post/neurodisc/) at the
+His research explores how architectural innovation in embedded systems can enable new measurements and critical scientific insight.
+Much of his research has focused on **novel applications of electromagnetic theory** for **ultra-low power wireless embedded systems**.
+For example, his work has contributed to [measuring biologically-harmful space radiation at NASA to improve aviation safety](post/radx/) and the [development of neural prosthetics](post/neurodisc/) at the
 [UW Center for Neurotechnology](http://www.csne-erc.org/).

-He is advised by Prof. Matt Reynolds and his dissertation is focused on reducing the size, weight, and power needs of [wireless brain-computer interfaces](post/neurodisc/) to enable new fundamental research and revolutionary clinical applications.
-In addition to his research, James is actively engaged in [outreach, mentoring, and teaching](/teaching/).
+He is advised by Prof. Matt Reynolds and his dissertation is focused on reducing the size, weight, and power consumption of [wireless brain-computer interfaces](post/neurodisc/) to enable new fundamental research and revolutionary clinical applications.
+In addition to research, James is actively engaged in [outreach, mentoring, and teaching](/teaching/).

 For additional information, please see his [CV](files/cv.pdf), [Publications](publication) and [Projects](#projects).